Local types of $(\Gamma,G)$-bundles and parahoric group schemes: Introduction

-This result is stated in slightly more generality in \cref{thm:parahoricfromcoverings}, where curves of genus zero are allowed, provided that $\Gc$ is not ramified at only one point.
+This result is stated in slightly more generality in \cref{thm:parahoricfromcoverings}, where curves of genus zero are allowed, provided that $\Gc$ is ramified at at least two points, or not ramified at all.
 This result can be seen as a generalization of \cite[Theorem 5.2.7]{balaji.seshadri:2015:moduli}: in fact, Balaji and Seshadri assume that the parahoric Bruhat--Tits group $\Gc$ is generically split, while we do not restrict to this case.